 Subject librarians employ general criteria when evaluating titles to be added or removed from the collections, some criteria having greater or lesser importance depending on subject area.

 Subject Librarians and curators collect in close collaboration with faculty members to anticipate and provide for current and changing needs.
 Collection development has made a shift from more traditional “just in case”, buying potentially valuable materials , to “just in time”, acquisitions based on an actual need.
 For example, an agreement with academic publishers that give our users access to e-bookcollections and allow for purchase on basis of usage statistics (evidence based acquisition).

-Limited funds and space, coupled with the expansion in the number of books and journals published every year, has resulted in a greater emphasis on patron driven acquisition and the need to provide access rather than ownership to books and journal articles.
+Limited funds and space, coupled with the expansion in the number of books and journals published every year, has resulted in a greater emphasis on evidence based acquisition and the need to provide access rather than ownership to books and journal articles.

 Above all a title must strengthen the existing collection and fill gaps.
 But when evaluating a book or journal also other factors are considered such as reputation of the author, academic affiliation, publisher, editorial board, sponsorship, lasting value, and inclusion in bibliographies.
 The Library sometimes buys non-scientific materials when considered important as a source or object for research.